 In 1998, Soverel hired Guido Rahr as the organization’s first executive director.
 Guido was also one of the first western anglers in Kamchatka, and he came to Pete with a vision: a Pacific Rim network of protected salmon rivers, or strongholds.
 With an expanding staff, Rahr and WSC reoriented toward preemptively protecting Russia and North America’s salmon strongholds, making them the center of our work.
 Protecting a river system before it’s broken is a far cheaper and simpler strategy than trying to rebuild a river after it has been degraded.
 And the fate of salmon for the entire region depends on a viable network of strongholds.

-Over the last two decades, we have built up a network of strongholds by securing more than 8,500 river miles in protected areas or special fish management areas.
-Those include reserves spanning more than 2 million acres in the Russian Far East, and more than 140,000 acres of conservation areas on Oregon’s North Coast.
+Over the last two decades, we have built up a network of strongholds by securing more than 9 million acres of habitat protection and 71 rivers are now being managed for wild fish populations.
+Habitat protections include reserves spanning more than 2 million acres in the Russian Far East, and more than 140,000 acres of conservation areas on Oregon’s North Coast.
 We helped establish wild fish sanctuaries along the Oregon Coast and are working on similar policy in Washington and California.
 As part of a broad coalition, we worked to protect rivers around Bristol Bay, Alaska from mining claims, laying the groundwork for permanent protection in the home of the world’s largest sockeye run.
 We also partner with local groups around the North Pacific, to strengthen local stewardship and ensure long term salmon conservation.